 Yes Yes!
-She made me see that, despite the regrets, it does not seem, I venture to say, that I had a significant loss of brain mass, important enough not to be here, writing, translating, talking to people, being multi- tasks much better than Windows 95, for example!
-And, in truth, I can compete with XP, but from then on they have improved and I use 10 for contractual impositions and I am crazy about life because I know that I can not work without having the cursed ones here, doing "back door" on my machine!
+She made me realize that, despite the regrets, it doesn't seem, yet I venture to say, that I had an important loss of brain mass, important enough that I couldn't be here, writing, translating, talking to people, being multi- tasks much better than Windows 95, for example!
+And, as a matter of fact, I can compete with XP, but from then on they got better and I use 10 for contractual impositions and I'm crazy for knowing that I can't work without having the damn ones here, backing my machine!

 I have Mara, who loves me more than I deserve and whom I love in the best way possible, with all the strength I have, living and learning, following the intelligent speech that I learned at the price of a lot of pain and tears:

 Love is Living Show

 And today I have a great emotional support island, which helps me to keep the scales, more or less in order, even now, with her being so far, from the territorial physical point of view!
 Justice be made to Steve Jobs, who really recreated the world!

 And Makes you talk can deserve very costly financial with anyone anywhere in the world at any time Just enough that you want to do this!

 You see, you live with HIV or AIDS and Cognitive Impairment is Dose for 236 Mammoths and 22 White Rabbits in the Snow!